LBCAssist

 The tenant default administrator may request account termination through the account-management page.
 Unless Provider states otherwise in writing, customer-initiated termination is scheduled for the end of the then-current billing period; Service access continues until that billing date, then suspension, termination, and purge processing begins under the Termination and Suspension Policy.
 Fees already paid or incurred remain non-refundable except where applicable law requires otherwise.

 After suspension, termination, account closure, denied registration, trial denial, or data purge, Provider may retain limited records and identifiers as reasonably necessary to prevent fraud, duplicate trials, chargeback abuse, service abuse, account cycling, or circumvention of this agreement; enforce legal rights and agreements; maintain security, audit, and billing evidence; resolve disputes; respond to lawful requests; and comply with applicable law.
-Such retained records may include contractor primary email address, contractor license number, business identity, Stripe customer or subscription identifiers, billing status history, acceptance records, security/audit logs, and related metadata.
+Such retained records may include contractor primary email address, contractor business identity, Stripe customer or subscription identifiers, billing status history, acceptance records, security/audit logs, and related metadata.

 11. Service Availability